AnnaGr-Git/asl_alphabet_classification/reports/README.md

 ### Week 1

 * [x] Create a git repository
-* [ ] Make sure that all team members have write access to the github repository
+* [x] Make sure that all team members have write access to the github repository
-* [ ] Create a dedicated environment for you project to keep track of your packages
+* [ ] Create a dedicated environment for your project to keep track of your packages
-* [ ] Create the initial file structure using cookiecutter
+* [x] Create the initial file structure using cookiecutter
 * [ ] Fill out the `make_dataset.py` file such that it downloads whatever data you need and
 * [ ] Add a model file and a training script and get that running
 * [ ] Remember to fill out the `requirements.txt` file with whatever dependencies that you are using